BaranArslanCode/About-Me/README.md

 # About Me
 -------------
-I develop applications using C#
+I develop applications using C#,
-I learning web development
+I learning web development,
-I want to improve myself and work on real projects
+I want to improve myself and work on real projects.

 # Code Languages
 ------------------